 30 Bikes: the story of Homestead bicycles

 In 1991 I started a BMX Bicycle Company called Homestead Bicycles.
-I'd just dropped out of college, hadn't researched any market conditions or strategies, but just knew that I had a dream of creating a really cool bike.
+I'd just dropped out of college, hadn't researched any market conditions or strategies, but just knew that since early high school I had a dream of creating a really cool bike.
 A bike that might not be for everyone but that was unique and fast and light.
-I got Cyclecraft to weld them, Brian Foster to paint them, sponsored a kid from Auburn CA as my only rider, and I was on my way.
+I got Cyclecraft in Tennessee to weld them, Pro racer Brian Foster to paint them, sponsored a kid from Auburn, CA as my factory rider, and I was on my way.

 In 1995 I folded Homestead and haven't looked back.